shariq1989/cookbook/content/recipe/Saffron_Rice.md

 #### ABOUT THE MEAL

 Saffron is a luxury spice commonly used in Persian, Indian, Mediterranean, and Middle Eastern cuisine.
 While it's expensive, a little goes a long way.
 I tend to use ½ teaspoon of saffron for every 1 cup of rice as a rule of thumb.
-To bring out the floral fragrance of the saffron we encourage you to mix it with hot fluid, like water, or milk, to bring richness and flavor to the dish.
+To bring out the floral fragrance of the saffron we encourage you to mix it with hot fluid, like water, or milk, to draw out the richness and flavor of the spice.